walmartlabs/concord-website/docs/plugins/ansible.md

     - somerole # any role in the repository can be used
 ```

-Using the configuration above the plugin:
+Using the configuration above the plugin  performs a `git clone` of the
-- performs a `git clone` of the specified URL into a temporary directory;
+specified URL into a temporary directory and adds the path to `myrole` into the
-- adds the path to `myrole` into the path list of Ansible roles.
+path list of Ansible roles.

 The `roles` parameter is a list of role imports with the following syntax:

 - `src` - URL of a repository to import;
 - `name` - the name of the directory or a repository shortcut (see below);
 - `path` - a path in the repository to use;
 - `version` - a branch name, a tag or a commit ID to use.

 A shortcut can be used to avoid specifying the repository URLs multiple times:

 ```yaml
 configuration:
   arguments: